 Ian Thorpe at the Sydney Olympics had me watching all the heats.
 Kirsty Coventry brought a sense of pride with her performances in the pool and raised the hopes and pride of a nation by bringing medals from the Olympics.
 Michael Phelps will probably be the one I will remember for a while.

 Boris Becker was my first tennis hero together with Martina Navratilova.
 My all time favourite was Andre Agassi.
 Another notable player from that bygone era is Pete Sampras.
 Then came the current crop of players of which Roger Federer I respect but my favourite is Rafael Nadal.
 The Williams sisters also dominated women’s Tennis.

 Baseball, Ice Hockey, American football, Aussie Rules… I don’t know anyone and never got interested in any of these sports.
 Although I did enjoy watching Aussie Rules, does it even still exist?

 The sport that has stood the test of time is cricket, in all its three formats that are now available.
 A distant second will be any of the other sports mentioned above especially during Olympics and World Cups.
 The list only has one women mainly because she is Zimbabwean, but special mention would go to Martina Navratilova, Serena Williams, Marion Jones, Mariah Motila, and Cathy Freeman.
-It is also testament of how I just personally don’t enjoy watching female sports and I hope with the current feminism drive does not end up trying to have all sports combined, with men and women in the same team… that’s a discussion for another day.
+It is also a testament of how I just personally don’t enjoy watching women’s sport and I hope with the current feminism drive does not end up trying to have all sports combined, with men and women in the same team… but that’s a discussion for another day.